-Gov. Ron Desantis draws hundreds in first Iowa trip
+Gov. Ron DeSantis draws hundreds in first Iowa trip

 "But when I meet Iowans in Florida, they're happy.
 They love their state, because it's well run," DeSantis said.
 "It's one of the best-run states in the country."

+Florida Gov. Ron DeSantis on stage with Iowa Gov. Kim Reynolds during a stop at Rhythm City Casino Friday in Davenport.

-DeSantis and Reynolds acknowledged Republican governors can be competitive.
-Iowa Republicans have passed bills in recent weeks that would ban gender-affirming care and prohibit instruction of gender identity and sexual orientation in elementary schools.
+He and Reynolds acknowledged Republican governors can be competitive.
+Iowa Republicans have passed bills in recent weeks that would ban gender-affirming care and prohibit instruction of gender identity and sexual orientation in K-6.
 At the start of the session, Iowa lawmakers passed a bill that would allow parents to use taxpayer per-pupil funds to send their children to private schools.

 Florida lawmakers are considering a bill that would open its private school program to all families, regardless of income.

-DeSantis' speech to Iowa Republicans comes as the Florida legislature begins its 60-day session.
+DeSantis' speech to Iowa Republicans comes as the Florida legislature began its 60-day session this week.

 "I always tell my legislators, 'You watch Iowa.
 Do not let them get ahead of us on any of this stuff,' " DeSantis said.
 "So, we've got our legislature in session now.
 So buckle up.
 The next 60 days should be fun in Florida."

-When he won a narrow election in 2018, DeSantis sai, he was advised "not to rock the boat."
+When he won a narrow election in 2018, DeSantis said he was advised "not to rock the boat."
+But he said he went on the offensive instead, and it paid off.

 "The advice I was getting at the time, was OK, it's a divided state; very close election.
 Trim your sails, don't rock the boat, you know, just get in there and kind of be a little passive.
 And I rejected that advice," he said.
 "My view was, I may have received 50% of the vote, but I earned 100% of the executive power, and I intend to use that to be able to advance the best interest of the people in Florida and fulfill my campaign promises."